Hackin7/Programming-Crappy-Solutions/Cyber Security/Capture the Flag Competitions/2022/STACK the Flags/Web/PyRunner/README.md

 RUN chmod 700 /root/flag # Read, Run Execute by owner
 ```

-The Docker container user should also have their permissions set properly (eg. setting something to not root, something I didn't see in the docker file).
-We could add something like this to the Dockerfile [\*](https://docs.docker.com/engine/reference/builder/#user)
+More importantly, the Docker container user should also have their permissions set properly (eg. setting something to not root, something I didn't see in the docker file).

+As the Docker container user wasn't set, the code probably ran as root, which means it probably could read any file.
+We could add something like this to the Dockerfile to prevent this from happening [\*](https://docs.docker.com/engine/reference/builder/#user)

 ```dockerfile
 ...